LambdaTest/behave-selenium-hyperexecute-sample/README.md

   ]
 ```

-HyperTest also facilitates the provision to download the artefacts on your local machine.
-To download the artefacts, click on Artefacts button corresponding to the associated TestID.
+HyperExecute also facilitates the provision to download the artifacts on your local machine.
+To download the artifacts, click on Artifacts button corresponding to the associated TestID.

 <img width="1427" alt="behave_autosplit_artefacts_1" src="https://user-images.githubusercontent.com/1688653/152794671-044cfe72-df63-4608-b8d4-91351c9f64ed.png">

-Now, you can download the artefacts by clicking on the Download button as shown below:
+Now, you can download the artifacts by clicking on the Download button as shown below:

 <img width="1427" alt="behave_autosplit_artefacts_2" src="https://user-images.githubusercontent.com/1688653/152794693-6f7f6300-7dd5-4ac9-8fa1-07685ed5e5db.png">

 ### Test Execution

-The CLI option *--config* is used for providing the custom HyperTest YAML file (i.e. *yaml/behave_hypertest_autosplit_sample.yaml*).
-Run the following command on the terminal to trigger the tests in Python files on the HyperTest grid.
-The *--download-artifacts* option is used to inform HyperTest to download the artefacts for the job.
+The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *yaml/behave_hypertest_autosplit_sample.yaml*).
+Run the following command on the terminal to trigger the tests in Python files on the HyperExecute grid.
+The *--download-artifacts* option is used to inform HyperExecute to download the artifacts for the job.

 ```bash
 ./concierge --download-artifacts --verbose --config yaml/behave_hypertest_autosplit_sample.yaml
 ```

-Visit [HyperTest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution
+Visit [HyperExecute Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution

 <img width="1414" alt="behave_autosplit_execution" src="https://user-images.githubusercontent.com/1688653/152794671-044cfe72-df63-4608-b8d4-91351c9f64ed.png">